sdadasdasdwa/AndroidReverseLearning/AndroidFridaBeginnersBook/Chap05/ReadMe.md

 Use Jadx to locale the function.

+> [!Note]
+> I can't find UpdateDialogFragment in class.dex files which were dump by frida-dexdump in pyhon3.

 [Jadx locale a() Picture]

 When I see how MainActivity.a() function is calling the UpdateDialogFragment.b().
 The version variable